LukeGrahamLandry/franca/devlog.md

   the two are ifs returning big values that don't fit in register, need to use variable like before and floats aren't done properly.
 - made ifs use var if they return something big.
 81/87 but had to turn off reusing stack slots because bbs are done depth first not in emitted order now.
 - 86/87. fixed nevers now that sometimes they need to push junk on stack.
 TODO: thats a hack. calling a Never should be a terminator like unreachable.
+- broke never more so minor code change in derive makes all pass BUT bug call_if_in_unquote is fixed and that was really creepy so i think thats a net win and i'll call it a day. i'll fix Never properly eventually.

+its not slower which is nice. stack slot reuse is fucked which is bad. code is more complicated but looking at the bc dump is more legible.

 ## (May 5)